jhherre3/Machine-Knowledge/README.md

 - Maintenance procedures
 - Troubleshooting documentation

 Designed for on-the-floor usability with a searchable UI and modular folder system.
-This template currently supports the **AD22 Drill Machine**.
+This template currently supports the **Mill Machine**.

 ---